pierangeloc/programs-as-data/presentation/deckset.md

 ---

-### This code is pure FP
+### Purely functional code

 Is it focused on the _how_ or on the _what_?

 ^
 This code is Purely functional, but is it really focused on the what rather than the how?
+I think this suffers from some limitations

 ---

 # Problem #1: No clarity of Intent

-- What does this code do?
-- What does it mean to check a list of tables?
-Their existence?
-Their non-emptiness?
-Their read access?
-Or write access?
-Or both?

 [.code-highlight: 0]
 [.code-highlight: 1-5]